farrier at work in the UC Davis farrier shop

 The UC Davis farrier shop at the Large Animal Clinic plays an integral part of providing high-level diagnostics and cutting-edge therapeutic services to UC Davis clients.

-About The Farrier
+Meet The Farrier

 Farrier Shop News